balapriyac/hashnode-blog-backup/ckxyhfmha0206ccs12msk9quh.md

 At index 5: letter n
 At index 6: letter 3
 ```
 In the above code, you've used the `enumerate()` function in conjunction with the `for` loop.
-This lets you loop through iterables, and access items along with their indices simultaneously—without having to the `range()` function to get the indices.
+This lets you loop through iterables, and access items along with their indices simultaneously—without having to use the `range()` function to get the indices.

 ▶ Let's now use string slicing.
 ```py